umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/users.md

 ---
-meta.Title: "Users in Umbraco" meta.Description: "This guide will explain how to define, create, and manage users in the backoffice"
+description: "This guide will explain how to define, create, and manage users in the backoffice"
 ---

 # Users